A2 · ElementaryEnglish

 These forms must be learned.

-At A2 level, focus on three main uses.
+At A2 level, focus on these common uses of the present perfect.

 Use the present perfect to talk about things you have experienced in your life.